 We included the following sentence in the introduction to clarify our choice of modeled distributions: “Microscopy counts were modeled as Poisson-distributed given the relatively small absolute values and low variance (34) whereas amplicon sequence data was modeled using a Negative Binomial distribution given the relatively high absolute values and high variability among replicates (Figure S1-S3).
 These approaches are consistent with previous modeling applications on these two kinds of data, separately (35–37).”

 We thank the reviewer for their insightful comments and agree that compared to aquatic eDNA mismatch in detections should be minimal.
 We included a summary of the detections made by both methods in Figure S4.
 Across a total of 4,704 possible detections, 70.2% were non-detections by both methods, 11.2% were detections by both methods, 16.4% were detections only made by eDNA, and 2.1% were detections only made my microscopy.
-Thus we observed relatively few mismatches between methods.
+Thus, we observed relatively few mismatches between methods.
 We note that mismatches are driven not only by physical detection by each method, but also by the ability to identify a given sequence or larvae to species level which depends on the resolution of the 12S locus or presence of distinguishable morphological characteristics respectively.
 And as highlighted by the reviewer, subsampling between the starboard and port bongo net tows can lead to mismatches, particularly for rare, low abundance species.
 Here no mismatches occurred when there were at least 10 larvae in a given jar (mean 1.61).

 Conclusions should also consider that ALL the surveys were carried out during a small window of spring, so they cannot fully portray the pelagic fish communities, as the samples will be biased by the larvae present in the water column in that period.
 Across that geographic gradient, it wouldn't be unusual, across years, to have different bouts and peaks of reproductive outputs, from different species, shifted by several weeks (not to mention the different broadcasting modes); so this is a source of bias that should be addressed.